rholford/867_project/README.md

 pip install scipy
 pip install -r orig_requirements.txt
 ```
+## Note
+utils.py, Main.py, languagequality.py were not modified by us - these are from the original repo.

 The GloVe embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/, the 6B pre-trained model was used.
 ## Training
 To train the model(s) in the paper, run this command: